Large Lemma Miners: Can LLMs do Induction Proofs for Hardware?: Experimental Setup

 \subsection{Prompt Configuration}

-For the few-shot prompt (Algorithm~\ref{alg:non_agentic}), we experimented with both $k=1$ and $k=2$ example responses and found the performance was better with $k=1$, i.e., with a single CoT example.
-Hence, we use $k=1$ in our evaluation.

-For the Agentic setup, we allow a maximum of 5 iterations for each conversation (i.e., $n=5$ in Algorithm~\ref{alg:agentic}).
-Note that while it is possible to provide counterexamples for suggested lemmas that fail verification, we empirically determined that this is not beneficial: not only did it not improve, but also compromised the performance of the LLMs in our earlier experiments, possibly since it often renders the feedback responses very long.
+For the few-shot prompt (Algorithm~\ref{alg:non_agentic}), we experimented with $k=0,1,2,3,4$ few-shot examples and report the aggregate results across these configurations.
+We provide a per-$k$ breakdown in Table~\ref{tab:fewshot-ablation}.
+For the Agentic setup, we allow a maximum of seven iterations ($n=7$ in Algorithm~\ref{alg:agentic}).
+While it is possible to provide counterexamples for suggested lemmas that fail verification, we empirically determined that it degraded the performance of the LLMs, possibly because including counterexamples made the feedback responses substantially longer.
+The prompts we use can be found in~\cite{peled2026largelemmaminersllms,repo}.